Selling Your Business Checklist

 - Proof of assets that add to its worth

-Ensure you’re presenting records to a potential buyer that highlights your peak sales season.
-Providing context to your reporting proves valuable if you sell products that typically draw more buyers during a specific time period.
+Ensure you’re presenting records to a potential buyer that highlight your peak sales season.
+Providing context to your reporting is valuable if you sell products that typically draw more buyers during a specific time period.

-Also, performing market research of similarly-sized businesses in your product realm will help give you an idea of your own business valuation.
-Finally, consider the value of your brand, including the size of your customer base, social media following, newsletter subscriptions, and other metrics and documents that will raise your company’s worth in the eyes of a prospective buyer.
+Also, performing market research of similarly-sized businesses in your product category will help inform your own business valuation.
+Finally, consider the value of your brand, including the size of your customer base, social media following, newsletter subscriptions, and other metrics and documents that will raise your company’s value in the eyes of a prospective buyer.

 Find a Buyer

 Once you’ve performed your due diligence of a business valuation, find a reputable buyer that is experienced in Amazon FBA business acquisitions and transactions.
 It will narrow down your options and focus on the most viable opportunities.
-Review their buying criteria to establish if you meet what they’re looking for in advance.
+Determine, in advance, whether you meet a buyer’s criteria.
 At Forum, we’re interested in companies with:

 - 70% or more of sales through Amazon FBA